Early Signs of Bed Bugs You Need to Know

 Got Bed Bugs?
 Here’s How!

 Like some cockroaches and spider species, bed bugs can’t exist in the wild and must stick near humans to survive.
-Because their primary food source is blood, they can’t survive without frequent access to these blood meals.
+Because their primary food source is blood, so they can’t survive without frequent access to these meals.

 While pests like ticks or mosquitoes utilize blood to supplement their reproduction, bed bugs require blood to stay alive.
 These little vampires creep out of their hiding spots to feast on you or other animals at night, only returning whenever you begin to stir.